ucb-bar/Accelerated-TinyMPC/README.md

 # Accelerated TinyMPC

 This repository contains the implementation of **Accelerated TinyMPC**, a project focused on design space exploration of embedded architectures for real-time optimal control.
-It aims to profile, optimize, and accelerate **TinyMPC** [tinympc.org](https://tinympc.org/) workloads using scalar CPUs, vector architectures, and domain-specific accelerators such as **RISC-V** cores, **Saturn vector units**, and **Gemmini systolic arrays**.
+It aims to profile, optimize, and accelerate  [TinyMPC](https://tinympc.org/) workloads using scalar CPUs, vector architectures, and domain-specific accelerators such as **RISC-V** cores, **Saturn vector units**, and **Gemmini systolic arrays**.
 The project provides profiling and acceleration results; and demonstrates quantitative performance and area trade-offs across various architectures, aiming to find the most effective hardware optimizations for robotic model-based control algorithms.

 ## Report